 Flow Alkaline Spring Water, $29.99 for a pack of 12 1-Liter boxes

 Flow provides an eco-friendly way to incorporate naturally alkaline, mineral-rich spring water into your diet.
 Each BPA-free, recyclable paper bottle was designed with 68% renewable materials and features a plant-based cap.

 The clean, nutritional program sells drops to make your water more functional.
-The Beauty Water adds 72 ionic minerals harvested from the Great Salt Lake into your beverages, while their Detox Water Drops contain antioxidant-rich chlorophyll.
+For example, the Beauty Water adds 72 ionic minerals harvested from the Great Salt Lake into your beverages, while their Detox Water Drops contain antioxidant-rich chlorophyll.

 For a pre-made sport’s drink designed to optimize hydration, consider SOS Hydration’s variety pack of electrolyte mixes that are doctor-recommended, keto-approved, and allow the body to absorb three times as much hydration as water alone.

-Poon’s own company created these single-serving drink mixes that provide you with superfoods, adaptogenic herbs, power greens, and vegan protein that will give your water a functional boost.
+Poon’s own company created these single-serving drink mixes that provide superfoods, adaptogenic herbs, power greens, and vegan protein to give your water a functional boost.

 For filtered water on-the-go, look no further than this BPA and BPS-free water bottle containing a replaceable filter with ionic adsorption microfiltration technology to keep your agua pure.

 OFFIELD Enhanced Hydration, $39.99 for 12 Sticks